The Gateway to the Lake

 This is where summer happens in Milwaukee.
 Veterans Park connects the city to the lake and hosts dozens of special events throughout the summer, including the Air & Water Show, Brewfest and kite festivals.

-Head to Veterans Park for downtown views, to rent a bicycle to explore the Oak Leaf Trail, to rent a paddleboat for fun on the lagoon or to visit local businesses including Gift of Wings kite store or Colectivo Coffee.
+Head to Veterans Park for downtown views, to rent a bicycle to explore the Oak Leaf Trail, to rent a paddleboat for fun on the lagoon or to visit local businesses including Gift of Wings kite store and Colectivo Coffee.

 With 600 boat slips, McKinley Marina is the largest public marina in the area.
 Annual and transient slip rentals are available and seasonal or per-use passes are available for the boat launch.